• Philadelphia Organic Chemists' Club

 Contact Jordan: jartzy@sas.upenn.edu

-Student Representative, Graduate Student @ the University of Pennsylvania (Smith Laboratory)
+Student Representative, Graduate Student @ Temple University (Wengryniuk Laboratory)

 Join Us for Great Chemistry and Refreshments